GhostScientist/Timato/README.md

 # Timato
 This is a single-view iPhone Pomodoro application.
 The functionality is as bare as the traditional Pomodoro technique popularized by [Francesco Cirillo](https://cirillocompany.de/pages/pomodoro-technique "Francesco's Company").
-It features a sleek UI with flat color palettes provided by the Chameleon Framework from xyz.
+It features a sleek UI with flat color palettes provided by the Chameleon Framework from [Vicc Alexander](https://github.com/ViccAlexander/Chameleon).
 Simply tap to engage in whatever task calls your attention.

 # Simple UI